 I must say my education in Don Bosco, Matunga, Mumbai, India was brilliant and very well rounded to cope with life.
-Although the Indian education system does put a lot of pressure on kids from a very young age, as its result driven—thanks to Indian parents wanting their child to do better than someone else’s children.
-It’s OK for those who can cope, but could be detrimental to those who are not as bright or are challenged.
+Although the Indian education system does put a lot of pressure on kids from a very young age, as its result-driven—thanks to Indian parents wanting their child to do better than someone else’s children.
+It’s OK for those who can cope but could be detrimental to those who are not as bright or are challenged.
 Yes, in India we produce a lot of qualified professional but it’s still a small number in comparison to the numbers that don’t even have the opportunity to education.
 We Indians are busy producing Doctors, Engineers, IT professionals; we need to focus and encourage youngsters to take up trades (Electricians, Mechanics, Plumbing, Machinists, Carpentry etc.) these are in big demand.
-The world is largely lacking this new generation of skilled work force in all walks of life.
+The world is largely lacking this new generation of skilled workforce in all walks of life.

-Education here for the young kids, is very much a one-to-one assessment, where they help and provide additional support to those that are challenged and have difficulty to cope with the rest of the class.
+Education here for the young kids is very much a one-to-one assessment, where they help and provide additional support to those that are challenged and have difficulty coping with the rest of the class.
 They are all encouraged to playing sport from a very young age.
 Eating healthy and staying healthy is also a focus on kids in school.
 Hence, no child feels less important than any other child in the class.
 Every child finds a course at the end of their education.
 Can’t say which is better as they both have an influence on the people we become.
 Although Success is when you achieve the bar you set for yourself.

 Would you recommend a shift to Europe or any other foreign land for people who are toying with the idea; if yes what should they keep in mind before making the shift?

 Everyone has a dream.
 But every dream you dream is yours, maybe not your family’s dream.
 Hence my question to those who are looking to relocate to a foreign land is this: